cliffjsgit/chapter-14/README.md

 Copy all of your final/completed chapter-9 lab **exercise solutions** from all exercise problems, and the **words.txt** file into the solutions directory.

-     ~/chapter-14 (master)$ cp exercise*  solutions/
-     ~/chapter-14 (master)$ cp words.txt  solutions/
-     ~/chapter-14 (master)$ cp emma.txt  solutions/
+     ~/chapter-14 (master)$ cp *  solutions/
      ...

-Make sure that you copy all of your completed exercise solutions and the words.txt file from this chapter into your **single**  ~/chapter14/solutions directory, preserving the orignal file names of these files.
+Make sure that you copy all of your completed exercise solutions and the other files from this chapter into your **single**  ~/chapter14/solutions directory, preserving the orignal file names of these files.